Suryakiran09/tanxfi_task/README.md

 ## Open tanxfi_task main_folder

+  - Go to the project folder using

+        cd tanxfi_task

   - To check whether you are in correct path or not type tree in the cmd
     ```bash